pavlyuts/portabilling/README.md

 Properties:
 - **status** shows the last operation status, true for Ok.
 - **errorCode** and **errorMessage** stores the last error code and error message. null for Ok.
-- **response** property holds the API answer, JSON-decoded to PHP stdObject.
+- **response** holds the API answer, JSON-decoded to PHP stdObject.

 Methods:
 - **call** method calls API endpoind with supplied data array in accordance with "params" part as described in API docs.
+Endpoints are checked agains endpoint list and ERROR logs if not found.
 It will encode to JSON, so need just PHP array (not object!).
 - **logout** explicitly closes the session.
 - **getSessionId** returns active sesson id or null if sonmething wrong.
-You may want to put session id to user's coockie.
+You may want to put the session id to a user's coockie.

 ## Classes BillingFile and BillingMemcached
 *Not yet implemented.*

 Extends class Billing to store session id in the file or Memcached respectively.
-Used for integration application for keeping application-wide session.
+Useful for integration application by keeping application-wide session.
 Needs extra config options.
 If session id supplied on creation, it will be stored too.

 ## Installation